 How to Stretch to Loosen Up Your Hips

 We have all felt it—the tightness in your lower back and hips after a long day of sitting at work.
-The pain and discomfort that comes from sitting, standing, exercising, and honestly, everything in-between.
+The pain and discomfort that comes from sitting, standing, exercising, and everything in between.

-What can we do to prevent the constant pains?
-Stretches and frequent bodily movements can improve your hip pain so you can run around with your kids, play sports, or do daily things like walking around the park.
+What can we do to prevent these constant pains?
+Incorporating stretching and frequent movement can improve your hip pain so you can run around with your kids, exercise, and accomplish daily tasks.

 Prolonged standing can cause hip tension due to added pressure and stress placed on your hip joints.

-On the opposite side, sitting for an extended period can also cause hip tightness and pain.
+On the other hand, sitting for an extended period of time can also cause hip tightness and pain.
 Sitting for too long can result in the muscles around your hips stiffening and becoming tense.
 This tension happens because your legs are in the same position for too long.

-Sitting and standing with good posture can help reduce hip tension.
 Finding a balance between sitting and standing will help decrease hip pain.
-Taking walks around the office during the day, and taking breaks to sit down on days when you are on your feet, will balance each other out and help you manage the muscle tension in your hips.
+Taking brief walks during sedentary tasks and pausing to sit down when you've spent significant time on your feet will help manage the muscle tension in your hips.

-Sitting up straight has a significant influence on your back, shoulder, neck, and hip muscles.
-Encouraging proper posture can help decrease muscle tension, especially when you sit for hours at a time.
+Most of the time, you're probably not paying attention to your body's positioning, but it's worth taking note of throughout the day.
+Sitting with poor posture has a significant impact on your back, shoulder, neck, and hip muscles.
+Striving for proper posture can help decrease muscle tension, especially when you sit for hours at a time.

 Not only does poor posture cause muscle tension throughout your body, it also inhibits the function of your respiratory and digestive systems.
-Sitting up tall can decrease back, hip, and neck pain, while helping your body function efficiently.
+Sitting up tall can decrease back, shoulder, neck and hip pain while helping your internal systems function efficiently as well.

 Sleeping

-We spend about one-third of our life sleeping.
-If we spend that much time in, typically, the same position, it can very possibly cause severe muscle tension and hip pain.
+We spend about one-third of our lives sleeping.
+If we spend that much time in the same position, as many people do, it can cause severe muscle tension and hip pain.
+Sleeping in an awkward position for several nights in a row can also amplify hip tension.

-Other causes of hip pain related to sleeping include a poor mattress.
-When a mattress is too soft or even too hard, it can put tension and stress on specific pressure points and muscle groups that can trigger hip pain.
+Another cause of sleep-related hip pain includes having a poor mattress.
+When a mattress is too soft or even too hard, it puts stress on specific pressure points and muscle groups that can trigger hip pain.
 Trading out your mattress may be an excellent option to decrease frequent pains.

 The importance of stretching extends to the care of our joints and muscles.
 There are thousands of stretches out there, and unfortunately, not all of them are safe.

-Technique and form are equally important while you stretch, and should always be approached carefully as to not further strain your muscles or joints.
+Technique and form are equally important while you stretch and should always be approached carefully to avoid further straining your muscles or joints.
 Don't push yourself too hard; these stretches should be uncomfortable, but they should never cause pain.

 For some easy hip exercises, check out this great resource.